MichaelVerdegaal/crisp-dm-template/README.md

     ---raw | datasets as you've orginally received them
     ---processed | datasets at the end of the data preparation stage
 ---docs | phased notebooks to write your CRISP-DM report in
----source | contains Python functions that are used to produce your report
 ```

 Using the template is simple.